 - September: AFSA Awards + Diplomatic Tradecraft

 - November: “In Their Own Write”

 - December: Best Practices in Worldwide Diplomacy

-11) START THE NEW YEAR OFF RIGHT - MAKE SURE AFSA HAS YOUR UPDATED ADDRESS
+11) MAKE SURE AFSA HAS YOUR UPDATED ADDRESS

 Have you noticed that you’re not getting The Foreign Service Journal anymore?
 That probably means we don’t know where you are!
 Update your address now by sending an email to firstname.lastname@example.org or submitting an update via the AFSA website.